Ancient Hawaii: Hālawa Dune Site

 Located on the island of Moloka'i, the Hālawa Dune Site was first discovered in 1964 and consists of two mounds.
 In the summer of 1970, Patrick Vinton Kirch performed excavations on the larger of the two mounds, Mound B, revealing six major layers.
 Within the fourth layer were artifacts, faunal remains, and house foundations.
 Of the 496 artifacts unearthed in this layer, the most significant included fishhooks and adzes.
-The adzes recovered from Mound B were similar to those found in Nihoa and the Necker Islands and, according to Kirch and McCoy, served as "evidence that the Hālawa Dune Site represented an early phase in the development of Hawaiian material culture."
+The adzes recovered from Mound B were similar to those found in Nīhoa and the Necker Islands and, according to Kirch and McCoy, served as "evidence that the Hālawa Dune Site represented an early phase in the development of Hawaiian material culture."
 Initial radiocarbon dating for the site by Kirch suggested a range of 600 to 1200 CE, however a re-dating of samples in 2007 showed the site dated no earlier than 1300 CE, and was occupied primarily between 1400 and 1650 CE.